 The number and nature of the critical characteristics are to be based on the intended safety function, application requirements, complexity, credible failure modes and effects, and performance requirements of the item.

-Any critical characteristics that cannot be effectively verified should be identified in order to apply an appropriate verification method during the manufacturing process.
+Any critical characteristics that cannot be effectively verified after manufacturing should be identified in order to apply an appropriate verification method (Method 2, Commercial Grade Survey or Method 3, Source Verification) during the manufacturing process.
+If any critical characteristics cannot be verified acceptable, that item cannot be dedicated.

-The identified critical characteristics that are needed for the item to perform its safety function, as determined in the technical evaluation, should be verifiedDetermination of the appropriate verification methods for each critical characteristic.
+The identified critical characteristics that are needed for the item to perform its safety function, as determined in the technical evaluation, should be verified using one or more of the following acceptance methods:

+Method 1: Special tests and inspections

+Method 2: Survey of a commercial grade supplier

+Method 3: Source verifications (e.g., Product inspections or witness holdpoints)

+Method 4: Supplier/Item history (e.g., Historical records for acceptable performance

+Determination of the appropriate verification methods for each critical characteristic.

 Identification of the acceptance criteria for the verification method used consistent with the plant-specific application.